Launch pricing — Journey from $10/mo. See plans →

 Chelating shampoo is your primary weapon.
 Unlike regular clarifying shampoos that remove product buildup through stronger surfactants, chelating shampoos contain ingredients (like EDTA or phytic acid) that chemically bind to metal ions and pull them off the hair shaft.
 This is the only way to effectively remove mineral deposits.
 Regular clarifying shampoo will remove some surface buildup but won't touch minerals that have bonded to the cuticle.

-Apple cider vinegar (ACV) rinse is an effective supplemental treatment.
 Mix one part apple cider vinegar with three parts water and pour it over your hair after shampooing.
 The acetic acid dissolves mineral deposits and helps close the cuticle, restoring shine.
-Leave it on for one to two minutes, then rinse thoroughly.
-The vinegar smell dissipates once hair dries.
-Use this weekly or biweekly depending on your water hardness.
+Leave it on for one to two minutes, then rinse thoroughly — the vinegar smell dissipates once hair dries.

-Chelating shampoos are effective but stripping.
-Always follow with a hydrating deep conditioner or mask to replenish moisture.
-Since the mineral barrier has been removed, your hair will finally be able to absorb the conditioning ingredients properly.
-Many people report that their conditioner "suddenly works" after their first chelating wash—it always worked, the minerals were just blocking it.
+Chelating shampoos are effective but stripping, so always follow with a hydrating deep conditioner or mask.
+With the mineral barrier removed, your hair can finally absorb the conditioning ingredients properly — many people notice their conditioner "suddenly works" after the first chelating wash.

 Shower Filters: Do They Work?